-- The Veritas File Replicator license includes file replication. - The Veritas Replicator license include both file replication and volume replication (previously known as Veritas Volume Replicator, VVR). - SmartTier is an expanded and renamed version of Dynamic Storage Tiering (DST). - Symantec VirtualStore (SVS) is available only for the Linux and Solaris operating systems. - All features listed in Table 1-2 and Table 1-3 are supported on AIX, Linux except as noted.
+- SmartTier is an expanded and renamed version of Dynamic Storage Tiering (DST). - All features listed in Table 1-2 and Table 1-3 are supported on AIX, Linux except as noted.
 Consult specific product documentation for information on supported operating systems.